 Ctrl + Left Click: To select the highlighted layer

-See tattorial for more details
+See tutorial for more details

 3d:

-This method is different than with 2d images because the shading is generally more subtle, this method also works on sfm images.
+This method is different than with 2d images because the shading is generally more subtle, this method also works on SFMimages.

 Place the tattoo like normal, select the layer using ctrl click and create folder and mask it, using the method shown at 2:30.
 Add a gradient adjustment layer within that folder.
 The gradient adjustment layer should be mostly a dark color with a very bright color for the highlights, adjust to your taste.